Let’s talk before your talk

 I’m talking about space where people can meet, connect, and share—without the usual pressure of pitching achievements or proving themselves.

+Rather than competition, the focus is on inspiration and empowerment.
 On storytelling, personal perspectives, and the many influences that shape us as artists.

-Share it with us—here and now
+Share it with uS

-Let’s inspire each other with insights that make the journey richer and more exciting.A handy framework for your talk is to answer these four questions:
+Let’s inspire each other with insights that make the journey richer and more exciting.

 Long live PowerPoint!